1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His expansionist policy consolidated Company power across India.

-99. In British Parliamentary debates, Wellesley was accused of:
+99. In British Parliamentary debates, Wellesley was accused of___________.

 A) Imperial overreach and extravagance